rohitsub11/RoboND-DeepLearning-Project/README.md

 This is the image being processed.

 **Encoder Layers**
-These layers are convolutional layers that reduce to a deeper 1x1 conv layer.
-Since these layers preserve spatial information, they are useful in sematic segmentation of images.
-We use batch normalization in these layers.
+These layers are usually convolutional layers that reduce to a deeper 1x1 conv layer.
+The encoder hence takes an input image and generates a high dimensional feature vector.
+They aggregate features at multiple levels.
+We use `depthwise separable convolutions` for building the encoder layers due to lower computational costs.
+These comprise of a convolutions performed over each channel of an input layer and followed by a 1x1 convolution that takes the output channels from the previous step and then combines them into an output layer.
+This leads to a reduction in the number of parameters to be tuned.

 **Middle Layer**
 The middle layer is a 1x1 conv layer with a kernel size of 1 and stride of 1.
 We use batch normalization in this layer.
+We lose spatial information if we feed the output of a convolutional layer into a fully connected layer (since we flatten it into a 2D tensor).
+This problem is eliminated by introducing this 1x1 convolution.

 **Decoder Layers**
 These layers upsample encoded layers back to a higher dimension.
 The method used for upsampling is called `bilinear upsampling` which is a technique using weighted average of 4 nearest pizels located diagonally to a given pizel to estimate new pixel intesity value.
 We use batch normalization in these layers.
+Thus the decoder akes a highdimensional feature vector and generates a semantic segmentation mask.
+They decode features aggregated by encoders at multiple levels.

 **Skip connections**
-We introduce skip connections between some encoder and decoder layers to improve the resolution of the result.
+Skip connections allow the neural networks to use information from multiple resolutions.
+In our model, we pass the image through an encoder to extract the features and the through a decoder to get back the original size, but some information might be lost by this.
+However we introduce skip connections between some encoder and decoder layers to improve the resolution of the result.

 ## Training, Predicting and Scoring ##
 ### Hyperparameters ###